sadewadee/softether-autoinstall/README.md

    Optional: You can enable L2TP/IPsec with `ipsecenable`.
 It is recommended that if you use this option, you only enable L2TP/IPsec.
 Do not enable RAW L2TP w/o encrpytion.
 You will be asked to set a pre-shared key for the IPsec server, you can use anything.
 I've used `vpn` as a pre-shared key for ages.
 Remember that this is NOT a password for the server or a user, so it's safe to use that.
 You'll also be asked for the default hub in the event that a user does not specify the hub to connect to in their username, you'll set this to `default` if you haven't changed any hub names.
 If you're more advanced user and have multiple hubs, you can specify what hub a user connects to by putting it in their username on the client.
 For instance `icoexist@public` or `icoexist@hub2`.

 If everything was done properly, you're ready to use your new VPN server!
 To add new users, just launch the `vpncmd` utility and repeat steps 3 - 5.

+### Commands List
+#### Entire Server
+`about` - Displays the version information `serverinfoget` - Displays server information `serverstatusget` - Displays the current server status `listenercreate` - Creates a new TCP listener on a specified port `listenerdelete` - Deletes a TCP listener on a specified port `listenerlist` - Displays the current TCP listeners `listenerenable` - Starts a TCP listener `listenerdisable` - Stops a TCP listener `serverpasswordset` - Sets a password for the VPN server `clustersettingget` - Displays clustering configuration of the VPN server `clustersettingstandalone` - Sets the VPN server type as Standalone